 Let's be about that.

-*His words, of course, were not about disaffected white youth, and they are worthy of reading in context.
-Reading them today, especially as we talk about Trayvon Martin and the silence of white "beyond evangelicals" puts another spin on the youth exodus narrative.
-Would a vibrant Church engaged in justice work and racial reconciliation be bemoaning the same loss of young people?
+**His words, of course, were not about disaffected White youth, and they are worthy of reading in context.
+Reading them today, especially as we talk about Trayvon Martin and the silence of White "beyond evangelicals" puts another spin on the youth exodus narrative.
+Would a vibrant Church engaged in justice work and oriented toward the margins be bemoaning the same loss of young people?